MonuiTech/docker-claude-code/README.md

 2) [Download docker](https://docs.docker.com/desktop/setup/install/mac-install/)
 3) Start up docker
 5) [Get Anthropic API key](https://platform.claude.com/settings/keys) and save to a password vault
-7) Open the terminal in your code repo, Create container
+7) Open the terminal in your code repo and create the container with the following command:
 ```bash
 docker compose run claude
 ```